eclipse-kuksa/kuksa-android-sdk/docs/QUICKSTART.md

 class Activity
 ```
 > [!IMPORTANT]
-> Keep in mind to always synchronize the specification file between the client and the Databroker.
+> Keep in mind to always synchronize the VSS file between the client and the Databroker.

-*Example .yaml specification file*
+*Example .yaml VSS file*
 ```yaml
 Vehicle.Speed:
   datatype: float